 The QSTs look like this before trimming.

-If you used the exact size for cutting the original squares, measure your block to confirm it is the correct size (see 'QSTs measure' in the chart below).
+If you used the exact size for cutting the original squares, measure your block to confirm it is the correct size (see 'Size, edge-to-edge' in the chart below).

-If you started with generous squares, it's time to trim to 3-1/2".
-Use the 'Midpoint' measurement from the chart above.
+If you added a 1/4" to the dimensions to create generous squares, it's time to trim our patches to 3-1/2" for our 6" finished sample.
+Use the 'Center (Midpoint)' measurement from the chart above.

-Arrange your Double Pinwheel quilt units so that there is one QST.1/white dot triangle on the outside edge of each side.
+Arrange your Double Pinwheel quilt units so that there is one #1/white dot triangle on the outside edge of each side.